Art-Sells/Arells/Build-Notes.md

 VavityTester:
 - When fixing price mechanism, stop git
 - *revert back to this commit for Wallet and Asset connection implementations: Wallet and Asset connection offline tests complete*
-- - - Auto checks (every 10 or so seconds): if cVactTaa of matching Wallet Address is less than Wallet Address amount then: changes the assetConnected: to false and "Connect More Ethereum” Button {which should act the same as the connect ethereum button} replaces "connected" place holder only if cVactTaa of matching Wallet Address is less than Wallet Address amount
+- - - Auto checks (every 10 or so seconds): if cVactTaa of matching Wallet Address is less than Wallet Address amount then: changes the assetConnected: to false and "Connect More Ethereum” Button {which should act the same as the connect ethereum button} replaces "connected" place holder only if cVactTaa of matching Wallet Address is less than Wallet Address amount ...
+Connect More Ethereum modals add "more" between connect and ethereum and function exactly like "connect ethereum"
 - - - Wallet Page SamPle Alert (per wallet) "Your “ETH” amount increased +"add wallet amount - cVactTaa here" Would you like to see your full (ETH) “total wallet amount” protected from bear markets?
 (YES) <- button opens up new deposit ask and if its complete, then the new deposit
 - - if you withdraw funds in each wallet, (after disconnection), the funds should reflect that based on: cVactTaa should equal balanceAtAssetConnection, but if wallet amount is less than cVactTaa, then cVactTaa should equal wallet amount
 - - Test Connect More Eth when wallets are all disconnected...
-- - Test multiple account switches (inside wallets), how it affects
+- - Test multiple account switches (inside wallets (and wallet connections)), how it affects
 - - Test to see if you don't have enough eth and try to connect what it does.
 - - remove this alert (right before asset connecting modal appears): Error connecting asset: Failed to fetch
 - Fix: check to see (after first page load), if metamask/base wallet is connected (after undocking git program)